AMDESE/sev-tool/readme.md

 6. The Guest Owner should now give the Hypervisor approval to run its Guest

 ## Command List
-The following commands are supposed be the SEV-Tool.
+The following commands are supported by the SEV-Tool.
 Please see the SEV-API for info on each specific command
 Note: All input and output cert's mentioned below are SEV (special format) Certs.
 See SEV API for details
 1. factory_reset
      - Input args: none
+     - Files read in: none
      - Outputs: none
      - Note: in the current SEV API, this command was renamed to PLATFORM_RESET
      - Example